 The Limited Liability Company (LLC) is a popular form of business for good reason – it offers liability protection and flexibility.
 It has not always been available, but since Congress adjusted the tax code to allow it, the LLC has become the most favored business entity.
-Black’s Law Dictionary defines the LLC as “A company – statutorily authorized in certain states – that is characterized by limited liability, management by members or managers, and limitation on ownership transfer.”
-As we’ll see, there is more to it.
+What is a partnership in LLC?

 An LLC is not to be confused with a partnership.
 Sometimes, people loosely use the term “business partner” or “partnership.”
 But, it is, in fact, a term of art and an entity type similar to that of an LLC (just a lot more dangerous).
 One of the main features is how easy it is to establish a partnership.
 But, from a lawyer’s perspective, your goal is really trying to AVOID creating a partnership entity.
 The reason is that, in a legal “partnership,” each partner is jointly and severally liable, personally, for the debts and liabilities of the business.